 The morning routine in Pyongyang most certainly does not involve somebody sitting in a corner of Starbucks, sipping a skinny latte and checking the latest headlines on their iPad.
 News is tightly controlled by the regime while illiteracy and a lack of basic media items make news consumption challenging.
-For example, state broadcaster Korea Central Television mentioned Kim Jong-un's trip to Singapore but nothing of his historic meeting with President Trump.
+For example, in 2018, state broadcaster Korea Central Television mentioned Kim Jong-un's trip to Singapore but nothing of his historic meeting with President Trump.

-in 2012.
+The data for this infographic comes from a relatively limited sample size of 350 North Korean refugees or travelers polled by Intermedia in 2015.
 Nevertheless, it does offer a semblance of insight into news consumption in the world's most reclusive nation.